rizumu/django-podcasting/docs/index.rst

 **Licensing**

   To publish a podcast to iTunes it is required to set a license.
-Podcasting requires django-licenses_ which provides a light weight mechanism for adding licenses to the shows.
+It is suggested to install django-licenses_ which provides a light weight mechanism for adding licenses to the shows.

 **Serve your media from anywhere**